 People with learning disabilities and neuro-divergent people (see below) can find vague and complicated information difficult to understand.
 They may also take things literally, for example it would be better to say “sit down” instead of “take a seat”.
 Always use plain English and be direct and clear.
 Structure sentences well.

-We often consider physical, learning and sensory disabilities when making adjustments but people with neuro development disorders (or ‘neurodiversity’) such as autism may find the following difficult:
+Neurodiversity recognises that we are all different.
+Neuro-divergent people have neurological (brain) functions which are different to the majority (known as neuro-typical).
+We often consider physical, learning and sensory disabilities when making adjustments but people with neurodivergence such as autistic people may find the following difficult:

 - Noisy and bright environments (‘strip lighting’ in particular is bad).